Tentang Kami | Kamus SABDA Mobile

 WORDNET DICTIONARY

-Noun stray has 1 sense
+Noun has 1 sense

-Verb stray has 3 senses
+Verb has 3 senses

-• stray(v = verb.motion) cast, drift, ramble, range, roam, roll, rove, swan, tramp, vagabond, wander - move about aimlessly or without any destination, often in search of food or employment; "The gypsies roamed the woods"; "roving vagabonds"; "the wandering Jew"; "The cattle roam across the prairie"; "the laborers drift from one town to the next"; "They rolled from town to town"
+• stray(v = verb.motion) cast, drift, ramble, range, roam, roll, rove, swan, tramp, vagabond, wander - move about aimlessly or without any destination, often in search of food or employment; "roving vagabonds"; "The cattle roam across the prairie"; "The gypsies roamed the woods"; "the laborers drift from one town to the next"; "the wandering Jew"; "They rolled from town to town"

-Derived forms noun stray1, noun strayer1
+• Derived form noun stray1, noun strayer1

 Sample sentences: